-Yasna Blandin de Chalain (maternal and child health nurse, counsellor): When you find out that you’re pregnant it’s an exciting time and what you want for yourself usually is to have a healthy mother, or to be healthy and have a healthy baby as well.
+Yasna Meldrum (midwife, counsellor): When you find out that you’re pregnant it’s an exciting time and what you want for yourself usually is to have a healthy mother, or to be healthy and have a healthy baby as well.
 And it’s not just about your medical needs, it’s also about your emotional, your spiritual, all the other needs that might be important for you that you think need to be met in your pregnancy.

 Maryam: We tried to look for several doctors that would be able to help us experience the birth as we planned or liked.

 Moe (mother of Mangtong, 2 years, and Kohoe, 9 months): When I was pregnant I have to go to my family doctor, he checked for me and then he referred to the hospital.
-They sent the letter to me and I have to go the first appointment and every two months or one month.
+They sent the letter to me and I have to go the first appointment and every 2 months or 1 month.

-Yasna Blandin de Chalain: If you book in early into your pregnancy you actually go through a whole range of visits that are recommended in terms of getting the best outcomes for mother and for baby, so generally about 10 to 13 visits for a non-complex pregnancy, and if there are complications that arise later than they’ll have more visits scheduled.
+Yasna Meldrum: If you book in early into your pregnancy you actually go through a whole range of visits that are recommended in terms of getting the best outcomes for mother and for baby, so generally about 10 to 13 visits for a non-complex pregnancy, and if there are complications that arise later than they’ll have more visits scheduled.

 Moe: I can ask what I want to know, yeah, so they are good.
 Also they said to me how to live and how to drink, how to eat, so how to care my unborn child.